 There are two required trips to Hyden for all FSMFN students.
 One trip is for Frontier Bound, which occurs at the beginning of the program for orientation to the FSMFN and lasts four days.
-The second trip is for Level III (prior to 10/2007) or Clinical Bound (10/2007 or later), which are intensive sessions to develop and validate beginning clinical skills in preparation for the Clinical Practicum.
-Level III is two weeks, and Clinical Bound is eight days.
+The second trip is for Clinical Bound, which includes intensive sessions to develop and validate beginning clinical skills in preparation for the Clinical Practicum and lasts eight days.
 In addition, ADN to MSN Bridge students are required to attend Crossing the Bridge in Hyden.
-Frontier Bound, Level III, Clinical Bound, and Crossing the Bridge include a Friday/Saturday/Sunday component.
+Frontier Bound, Clinical Bound, and Crossing the Bridge usually include a Friday/Saturday/Sunday component.

 The expectations of an FSMFN student are similar to the expectations of a practicing certified nurse-midwife or nurse practitioner.
 The student is expected to be available for certain events that occur outside of the normal work week.
-Frontier Bound, Level III/Clinical Bound, and Crossing the Bridge (ADN to MSN Bridge students only), which take place in Hyden, KY, are special events in the

-FSMFN experience and each student is expected to participate fully.
+Frontier Bound, Clinical Bound, and Crossing the Bridge (ADN to MSN Bridge students only), which take place in Hyden, KY, are special events in the FSMFN experience and each student is expected to participate fully.

-During Frontier Bound, Level III/Clinical Bound, and Crossing the Bridge (ADN to MSN Bridge students only) in Hyden, all students need to attend every day, evening, and weekend class.
+During Frontier Bound, Clinical Bound, and Crossing the Bridge (ADN to MSN Bridge students only) in Hyden, all students need to attend every day, evening, and weekend class.
 The student is responsible for all content, skills, and costs of making up or completing the program objectives if any time is missed.
 To receive credit for class work missed for any reason, the student must fulfill the objectives by special arrangement with the appropriate faculty and Department Chair.
-If a student knows they will need to miss any on-site sessions, the Department Chair should be contacted prior to Frontier Bound, Level III/Clinical Bound, or Crossing the Bridge to discuss the possibility of special arrangements.
+If a student knows they will need to miss any on-site sessions, the Department Chair should be contacted prior to Frontier Bound, Clinical Bound, or Crossing the Bridge to discuss the possibility of special arrangements.